 - been accepted for enrollment in Temple's Career & Technical Education teacher preparation program;

-- passed the appropriate occupational competency examination [pdf] or credentials review for those competency areas where occupational competency examinations do not exist;
+- passed the appropriate Occupational Competency Assessment or credential review for those competency areas where licensure exists;

 - been recommended for the Career & Technical Education Intern Certificate by Temple University; and